2017 PRELIMINARY SCHEDULE

 or call 312-440-0229 for more information.

-All building residents are enouraged to join the 55 East Erie Book Club, hosted monthly by the Activities Committee.
+All building residents are encouraged to join the 55 East Erie Book Club.
 The meetings are held the first Monday of the month at 7:30 PM in the 12th floor hospitality room to discuss the monthly selection.
 Soft drinks and water are provided but feel free to B.Y.O.B. if you’d like something else.
 All Are Welcome, Especially New Members!

 PORTABLE CAR BATTERY CHARGER